BiaJohnson/SDE-Learning-Repository/04_oop_design_principles/Banking_System_Application/README.md

-# Banking System Application — Account Management CLI
+# Book Information Management System — Interactive Catalog

 ## Overview

-A menu-driven Java banking system that supports creating savings and checking accounts, viewing balances, and performing deposits and withdrawals including check transactions.
+A Java console application for entering and displaying book and encyclopedia records.
+Uses a menu-driven interface with input validation and formatted output for each entry type.

 ## Skills Demonstrated

-- Encapsulation and abstract class design (`Account` hierarchy)
+- Inheritance (Book and Encyclopedia classes)
-- Class hierarchy (Savings, Checkings accounts)
+- Data modeling with encapsulation
-- Menu-driven CLI with input validation
+- Menu-driven CLI design
-- Transaction management and error handling
+- Input validation and error handling

 ## Tech Stack